Archive

 John 14:1-3, “Let not your heart be troubled; you believe in God, believe also in Me.
 In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.”

-Many have often assumed that the ‘Father’s house’ in John 14 referred to Heaven, and that when Christ says He’ll receive us unto Himself He was referring to a ‘rapture’ of the Church being whisked away to Heaven to live in a “mansion just over the hilltop”.
-And all of this, of course, before the world is tossed into the abyss of a seven-year tribulation.
+CarpenterMany of us have often assumed that when Jesus spoke of the “Father’s house” in John 14 He was referring to Heaven and was referring to the rapture of the Church when He promised that we would be received unto Him.
+As such, many have understood the text to infer that, as believers in Christ, we would all be whisked away to Heaven to live in a “mansion just over the hilltop” before the world is tossed into the abyss of a seven-year tribulation just prior to “Daniel’s 70th week.”
 But is this what Jesus was referring to when He says “My Father’s house”?
-Was Jesus saying that He would take us to Heaven in saying that He would come again to receive us unto Himself?
-Let’s take a moment to explore the text and compare Scripture with Scripture to determine if this is the picture that the Word of God paints for us, or if it paints a different picture for us altogether.
-In the end, I believe we will see that there is more to these three verses than we may think.
+And was Jesus telling us that He would take us to Heaven when He promised to come again to receive us unto Himself?
+Let’s take a moment to explore the text and compare Scripture with Scripture to determine if this is the picture that the Word of God paints for us, or if the Word paints a different picture for us altogether.
+In the end, I believe we may see that there is much more to these three verses than many of us have often assumed.
 Read more…

 Lost in Translation: ‘Not Appointed Unto Wrath’ – What Scripture Is Really Saying

-03/26/2011 98 comments
+03/26/2011 139 comments

 By ICA

-Buy a book written by virtually any popular ‘Bible prophecy teacher’ today and you are guaranteed — at some point within the confines of its pages — to read a sentence or two that sounds a little something like this: “The Bible says that we are not appointed unto wrath, which means that Christians are not destined to suffer the wrath of God.
-Since the Tribulation is the wrath of God that means, therefore, that the Church must be removed from the earth before the Tribulation begins.
+Buy a book written by virtually any popular Bible prophecy teacher today and you are guaranteed — at some point within the confines of its pages — to read a sentence or two that sounds a little something like this: “The Bible says that we are not appointed unto wrath, which means that Christians are not destined to suffer the wrath of God.
+Since the Tribulation is the wrath of God the Church must therefore be removed from the earth before the Tribulation begins.
 Otherwise, the Bible is lying.”
 You get the idea.
-Sounds reasonable, right?
-I mean, if the premisses are true then the conclusion must be sound, correct?
+It sounds reasonable, right?
+Because if the premisses are true then the conclusion must be sound, correct?
 In theory, yes, but only if all of the premisses are true.
-So allow me, if I may, to take a closer look at the ‘not appointed unto wrath’ proposition that leads many of us to conclude ‘removal from the earth’, and join me as together we delve a little bit more into the text in an effort to better understand the wrath that we see in the Book of Revelation, and the wrath that we specifically are not appointed unto.
+So allow me, if I may, to take a closer look at the “not appointed unto wrath” proposition that leads many of us to conclude “removal from the earth”, and join me as together we delve a little bit more into the text in an effort to better understand the wrath that we see in the Book of Revelation, and the wrath that we specifically are not appointed unto.
 Something very, very important has been lost in translation.
 Read more…

 The 144,000 and the Great Multitude – It’s Not What You May Think

-03/24/2011 35 comments
+03/24/2011 59 comments

 By ICA

-Many of us have been taught that the 144,000 of Revelation 7 were literally all Jewish virgin men — and exactly 12,000 each from the 12 tribes of Israel — that would “go through the tribulation” in an effort to evangelize an untold number of lost souls to the saving knowledge of Christ after a pre-trib rapture of Christians, and that they would do all of this without the guidance, giftings, empowerment and conviction power of the Holy Spirit (cf John 15:26; 16:8-11).
+144.000Many of us have been taught that the 144,000 of Revelation 7 were literally all Jewish virgin men — and exactly 12,000 each from the 12 tribes of Israel — that would “go through the tribulation” in an effort to evangelize an untold number of lost souls to the saving knowledge of Christ after a pre-trib rapture of Christians, and that they would do all of this without the guidance, giftings, empowerment and conviction power of the Holy Spirit (cf John 15:26; 16:8-11).
 That was pretty much the story I had been given growing up, sometimes with slight variations of the narrative depending on who was teaching or preaching at the time.
 But have you ever wondered how on earth they could find salvation if they were not saved at the time of a “pre-trib rapture” to be whisked away when, according to many of these same teachers, the Holy Spirit — the One who convicts the world of sin, and of righteousness, and of judgment (John 16:8-11) — would also be removed from the earth along with all Christians?
 Well, hold your breath brothers and sisters because some of you may be surprised to hear this — it’s wrong.
 Oh, it’s all in the text, but many of us haven’t read what’s all in the text.
 Read more…

 The Revelation of Jesus Christ and the Rapture of the Church

-03/23/2011 47 comments
+03/23/2011 83 comments

 By ICA